sparkle-project/sparkle-project.github.io/documentation/index.md

 ---
 ## Basic Setup

-If your app already has an older version of Sparkle, see [upgrading from previous versions](/documentation/upgrading/).
+If your app already has an older version of Sparkle or you wish to migrate to Sparkle 2.0 beta, see [upgrading from previous versions](/documentation/upgrading/).

-Note that Sparkle does [not yet support](//github.com/{{ site.github_username }}/Sparkle/issues/363) sandboxed applications.
+Note sandboxed applications are only supported in Sparkle 2.0 which is currently in beta.

 ### 1. Add the Sparkle framework to your project